queencitycyber/jwtjuggler/README.md

 Contributing
 ---

-Contributions to AuthExaminer are welcome!
+Contributions to JWTJuggler are welcome!
 Please submit pull requests or open issues to suggest improvements or report bugs.